pyrello/assist/readme.md

 # Assist
 A client tracking and reporting tool for agencies that provide services to the victims of domestic abuse.
+It is an single page application that was originally built for [Domestic Violence Intervention Program](https://dvipiowa.org) written using Laravel and Vue.js.

 ## Running locally
 Assist is built to run locally using [Laravel Homestead](https://github.com/laravel/homestead).